 How do I save money with FilterBalls?

 If you have purchased FilterBalls for your sand filter, you most likely have the lowest cost filter system available, including systems using cartridges or DE.
 Saving money on your purchase is not where your big savings come from.
 FilterBalls are engineered to get more water flow from lower pump speeds, allowing your pump to work more efficiently, using less power.

 - With your single speed pump, your flow will increase and clean more water with every kilowatt of power.

 - For your above ground pool, we recommend the use of a two-speed pump to save money by using the low speed for filtering and the high speed for backwashing.
-A two-speed pump can save 50% to 80% on your electric bill, produce the same or higher water flow than with sand on the high speed, and clean better compared to sand, glass, or zeo-sand.
+A two-speed pump can save 50% to 80% on your electric bill, produce the same or higher water flow on the low setting with sand on the high speed, and clean your pool water better when compared to sand, glass, or zeo-sand.

 - To get the greatest savings on your electric bill and best filtration, use a variable speed pump for your in-ground or above ground pool with FilterBalls.
-Use low speeds for filter mode and higher speeds for vacuuming and backwashing modes.
+Use low speeds (800 – 1,100 rpms) for filter mode and higher speeds for vacuuming and backwashing modes.